FC-Sebastian/0097267-XML-Export/readme.md

 ## exporting reviews
 To use this tool you will need to open the URL you specified in the config.php.
-By default the exporter should open now,however you may need to specify the controller in the URL like: "yourURL.com/?controller=XmlExport".
+By default the exporter should open now, however you may need to specify the controller in the URL like: "yourURL.com/?controller=XmlExport".
 To export reviews click either "export all reviews" to export all reviews in the database,
 or "export new reviews" to only export reviews which weren't previously exported.